zeeshanbage/PrintFromTelegramApp/README.md

 # How to setup?
 Install a app in your windows machine.

-\n Enter Your Telegram Bot Token ID (https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token)
+Enter Your Telegram Bot Token ID (https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token)

-\n Select the Folder you want to keep downloaded files.
+Select the Folder you want to keep downloaded files.

-\n You app is ready.
+You app is ready.